quellabs/wakapac/README.md

 ## When to Choose WakaPAC

 ** Perfect for:**
+- Projects that need zero build complexity
+- Rapid prototyping and legacy modernization
 - Complex single-page applications with clean architecture
 - Dashboard and admin interfaces
 - Data-heavy applications with reactive binding
 - Real-time applications where performance matters
-- Rapid prototyping and legacy modernization
-- Projects that need zero build complexity
-- Endless scrolling and scroll-dependent interfaces
 - Applications that need visibility-aware performance optimization
+- Lazy loading and performance optimization based on viewport visibility

 **️ Consider alternatives for:**
 - Server-side rendering requirements